 Foreign companies therefore urgently need to develop a clear understanding of what the certification process entails, the likely MLPS designations for their systems in China, and the security and operational requirements for MLPS on which they will be assessed.

 While the level of regulatory activity around MLPS may appear surprising given that China is recovering from the impact of the COVID-19 pandemic, it underscores the importance of MLPS from a policy perspective.
 Since the inception of the CSL, Control Risks has focused on the policy drivers behind China’s technology and information regulatory regime.
 National security and social stability are key drivers for the CSL, and the MLPS standard is its most comprehensive manifestation.

 In an increasingly uncertain world, China’s policy makers are moving decisively to mitigate the cyber security risks that they view as a threat to the economy, society, and national security.
-Given that the MLPS programme is the most mature and comprehensive regulation that aims to address general cyber security risks, it is both a critical initiative in 2020 and a significant compliance concern for companies operating in China.
+Given that the MLPS programme is the most mature and comprehensive regulation that aims to address general cyber security risks, it is both a critical initiative and a significant compliance concern for companies operating in China.